KediDili/VanillaPlusProfessions/features.md

 ### Survival Cooking
 Adds unique recipes to Cookout Kits.
 There will be new 10 cooking recipes that will be only available from Cookout Kits.
 So you wont be able to cook them in regular kitchens.
+Most of VPP-spesific ones use forage as ingredients because they're supposed to heal the player a middle amount while they're out in the wild.

 The new recipes and their ingredients are listed below:
 |        Food         |             Recipe             |